 Of course, for many of us, our dreams typically produce inspirations our checkbooks can’t quite cash.
 Instead, Gio started out with an entry-level Lexus offering in the form of a ES300.
 He quickly built notoriety as “GATO” on the Lexus boards, and it wasn’t long before the ES had run its course.
 Before he knew it, he was driving a black cherry 2nd Generation GS300.
 In fact, if you fancy 2GS’s, then you have most likely seen (if not saved) pictures of this car throughout the bowels of the Internet.
 This particular car inspired my own 2GS build and how I came to know Gio, as he was always willing to go out of his way and help me with the smallest of details.
 While these were great cars, they represented mere stepping-stones to what Gio had always envisioned.

 In the winter of 2007, Gio had finally located the car of his dreams: a mint 2004 Black LS430 Ultra Luxury.
 This was the big day he had been envisioning for 6 years.
 “Cloud 9” doesn’t scratch the surface of his glee.
 As soon as he purchased it, the build was underway, with a JOB Design aero kit that took 4 months to come in from Japan.
 Painted and installed, the vision was taking shape quickly.
 Unfortunately, as with many of us, the LS was Gio’s only car and on a typical drive home from work, calamity struck.
 BOOM!
 The LS was rear ended with no hope of justifiable recovery in sight.
+It’s a shame that he didn’t consider that there are Lexus Spare Parts around the net to fix it.

 Clearly this wasn’t enough to kill a dream that had been brewing for 6 years.
 Eight months later, Gio located yet another 2004 Black LS430 UL in Florida.
 This time, things were going to be seen through.
 While Gio had his dream built around a Japanese big body, it was European styling that influenced the details of the build.
 Set to stir things up, he was able to track down a very rare set of 20 inch OZ Futuras, which would be taken apart and widened to accommodate the wheel wells of the LS.